pa1op/product-catalog-app/README.md

 ## Get started

 Application expects certain environment variables to be defined.
 During development dotenv was used for this purpose.
-Define your own environment variables with a .env file at project root level:
+Define your own environment variables with a .env file at project root level

 Example:
 ```
 PORT=3001